-Revenue in advance includes the payments received by the PGF for \$3.8m (2021: nil in 2022.
-The amount is netted off with the amounts of financial contributions works that the Company performed during the year in the financial year.
+Revenue in advance included the payments received by the PGF for \$3.8m in 2022.
+The amount is netted off with the amounts of financial contributions works that the Company performed during the year.
+In 2023, the amount of financial contributions is higher than the amount currently funded by the Provincial Growth Fund and hence is capitalized on the property value (\$6.8m).